 Apple Stuffed, Bacon Wrapped Dates

-Sweet apples stuffed into in plump dates, all nicely wrapped in bacon.
+Sweet apples stuffed into in plump dates, all nicely wrapped in bacon and baked.

 Ingredients